tttor/ctrl-foundation/method/value-based/README.md

 # value-based

-## taxonomy
-* Q-learning
+## Q-learning
+* as off-policy TD Control
+* is guaranteed to converge to the optimal policy for the tabular (non-approximate) case,
+* may diverge when using linear function approximation (Baird, 1995).

+### variant
 * multi-step Q-learning
   * (-) theoretical justification is lacking, since rewards received after a non-optimal action no longer relate to the hard-max Q-values
 * Deep Q-network
   * double Q-learning with prioritized experience replay

 ## tutor
 * https://github.com/tttor/TensorFlow-1x-Deep-Learning-Cookbook/blob/devel/ch09/03_Q_learning_cartpole.py